Investigating cosmic strings using large-volume hydrodynamical simulations in the context of JWST's massive UV-bright galaxies: Results

 In order to estimate the cMr, we sample 500 of the simulated halos with masses well above the resolution limit, $M_{\rm halo} \geq 10^{10} \, {\rm M_\odot}$, uniformly throughout the simulation volume for the $\Lambda$CDM and CS-8-0 runs\footnote{We note that we only sample one of the three CS-8 runs, as it is expected to be representative of all runs with the same string tension; see Appendix~\ref{app:Distribution_CS}.}, respectively, at each output redshift.
 Further, we sample all halos with $M_{\rm halo} \geq 10^{10} \, {\rm M_\odot}$ seeded by the gravitational effects of cosmic string loops in the CS-8-0 run.
 We identify these loop-seeded halos by their proximity to the coordinates of cosmic string loops in the simulation volume at the first output redshift $z=19$ and trace their corresponding FOF group forward in time through our snapshots.
 We divide the sampled halos into 8 logarithmically spaced mass bins in the range $10 < \log(M_{\rm halo}/{\rm M_\odot}) < 12 $ and compute the mean and standard deviation of the logarithm of the concentration parameter $\log c$ in each bin.
 The resulting cMr at redshifts $z=6$, 9, and 12 is shown in Fig.~\ref{fig:cMr}.

-Across the entire redshift range, we find that the mean concentrations of loop-seeded halos are significantly larger than those of $\Lambda$CDM halos in most mass bins, indicating that most loop-seeded halos tend to be more compact.
-A notable exception, however, are the loop-seeded halos of low to moderate mass at lower redshifts $z \lesssim 9$, which are likely to have been accreted or merged into a larger host halo.
+Across the entire redshift range, we find that the mean concentrations of loop-seeded halos are significantly larger than those of $\Lambda$CDM halos in all mass bins, indicating that loop-seeded halos tend to be more compact.
+Additionally, we observe that the concentration of loop-seeded halos tends to increase over time.

 Further, we find that at $z \gtrsim 12$, the cMr of loop-seeded and uniformly sampled CS-8-0 halos are remarkably similar, which indicates that loop-seeded halos dominate the halo population in the CS-8-0 run at high redshifts.
 On the other hand, at lower redshifts, the mean concentration of all CS-8-0 halos is considerably lower than that of only the loop-seeded halos; by $z=6$, the $\Lambda$CDM halos clearly dominate the uniform sample.
 We note that this is consistent with the redshift evolution of both the simulated (Sect.~\ref{subsec:Results_HMF_SMF}) and the analytically predicted \citep{2023JiaoHao-JWST} impact of cosmic string loops on the HMFs.